ufyTeX/luaharfbuzz/examples/luatex/README.md

 ### Running the examples
 The examples were tested with LuaTeX 0.87, inside a local [luatexminimal] texmf tree.

+[luatexminimal]:https://github.com/deepakjois/luatexminimal

 Do not try to run the examples under TeXLive, unless you know what you are doing.
 TeXLive 2015 contains LuaTeX 0.80, which is too old.

-[luatexminimal]:https://github.com/deepakjois/luatexminimal

-It is recommended that you setup _luatexminimal_.
 The examples assume a very basic LuaTeX environment with only the plain TeX format loaded.
 TeXLive formats for LuaTeX come with a lot more initialization code, which could interfere with the commands in the example files.
+Instead, it is recommended that you setup _luatexminimal_.

 The examples can be run like: